The Risk Adjustment Investable (Ra) Attribute evaluates the level of intervention required in a DARWIN by our Risk Engine.

 In the event of a sudden increase in D-Leverage due to high correlation with the existing trades, the Risk Engine will act in exactly the same way as the previous example.

 The higher the correlation, the higher the risk and the bigger the adjustment.

 Want to know more?

-If you want to know more about Risk Adjustment, watch webinar recording.
+If you want to know more about the Risk Adjustment (Ra) Attribute, we encourage you to watch the following webinar recording.

 - 2020 - Why Max.
 6.5% monthly VaR

 - 2019 - Change from fixed VaR to variable VaR in the DARWIN assets